cryptopatrick/toki_pona/README.md

 # toki_pona
-toki_pona is a simple parser for the parsing strings of Toki Pona, the world's smallest language.
+toki_pona is a simple parser for parsing strings of Toki Pona, the world's smallest language.

 ## Changelog: